sokolj1/minimal-mistakes/_posts/2018-04-05-Super-Bowl-Tableau-Dashboard.md

 <img src="../assets/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard/PHI_NE_PLOT.jpeg" align="center" >

 A few noticeable observations is the Eagles commanded the greater win probability for a majority of the game, suggesting the Eagles were in the drivers seat with the exception of a few minutes in the first quarter and the final minutes of the game.
-Although this is a great visualization tool, the graphic doesn't provide context for the data itself, such as what play occurred that resulted in a change in win probability?
-This involved another layer of data complexity, preferably with plot interactivity.
-Unfortunately, ggplot does not support this functionality, so I looked elsewhere for an interactive data visualization solution.
+Although this is a great visualization tool, the graphic doesn't provide context for the data itself, such as what play occurred that resulted in a change in win probability.
+This involves another layer of data complexity, preferably with plot interactivity.
+Unfortunately, ggplot does not support this functionality, so Tableau was my go to interactive data viz solution.

-One nflscrapR attribute for game_play_by_play data is play description after each play, so this attribute ideal for providing the user context with respect to win probability.
+One nflscrapR attribute for game_play_by_play data is play description after each play, so this attribute is ideal for providing the user context with respect to win probability.
 After extracting the win probablities and play description, the individual dataframes were concatenated using rbind(), then written to a [csv file](https://github.com/sokolj1/sokolj1.github.io/blob/master/assets/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard/super_bowl46_52.csv).

 Perhaps the biggest challenge was extracting and tabluating the team scores data. nflscrapR only provides the possession team and defensive team scores.
 So the scores had to be organized by possession and defense for each team, then joined together by the common field, TimeRemaining.